-Understanding your staff
+Understanding your employees

-To get to know your staff in a fun way, try asking questions that provide insight into who they are, like what book they would recommend to everyone they meet, or which movie they watch every time it’s on TV.
+To get to know your employees in a fun way, try asking questions that provide insight into who they are, like what book they would recommend to everyone they meet, or which movie they watch every time it’s on TV.
 And if you’re curious about your own personality type, you can take this online test to see how you score.

 - When we’re feeling upbeat and happy, we’re more likely to have an inclusive focus than a self-centered outlook, and to perform better on cognitively demanding tasks.